Docs Menu

 7

-In the Database Navigator, expand your MongoDB connection to verify that the sample data that the federated database instance store is mapped to is accessible.
+In the Database Navigator, expand your MongoDB connection to verify that the federated database instance store mapped to your data is accessible.

 1